-1. Compliance Monitoring Process

-1.1.
-Compliance Monitoring Responsibility

-Regional Entity.
+1. Con nplianc e Monitoring Process 1.1.
+Comp liance Monitoring Responsibility Deleted: The Regional Entity shall have responsibility for compliance monitoring,¶ Regior nal Entity. montoring.
 1.2.
-Compliance Monitoring Period and Reset Time Frame

-Compliance Monitoring Period: One calendar year.

-Reset Period: One calendar month.
+Comp liance Monitoring Period and Reset Time Frame Compl iance Monitoring Period: One calendar year.
+Reset I Period: One month without a violation.
 1.3.
-Data Retention

-The Reliability Coordinator shall maintain evidence for eighteen months for M1, M4, and M5.

-The Reliability Coordinator shall maintain evidence for the duration the Transmission Operator is party to the procedure in effect plus one calendar year thereafter for M2.

-The Reliability Coordinator shall maintain evidence for the approved duration of the procedure in effect plus one calendar year thereafter for M3.

-1.4.
-Additional Compliance Information

-Each Reliability Coordinator, Transmission Operator, and Balancing Authority shall demonstrate compliance through self-certification submitted to its Compliance Monitor annually and reporting by exception.
-The Compliance Monitor may also use scheduled on-site reviews every three years, and investigations upon complaint, to assess performance.

-Each Reliability Coordinator, Transmission Operator, and Balancing Authority shall have the following available for its Compliance Monitor to inspect during a scheduled, on-site review or within 5 days of a request as part of an investigation upon complaint:

-- 1.4.1 Operations logs, voice recordings or transcripts of voice recordings or other documentation providing the evidence of its compliance to all the requirements for all Interconnection-wide TLR procedures that it has implemented during the review period. - 1.4.2 TLR reports.

-2. Violation Severity Levels
+Data H Retention The Re M4, ar eliability Coordinator shall maintain evidence, for eighteen months for M ad M5.
+[1, Deleted: data Transn eliability Coordinator shall maintain evidence for the duration the nission Operator is party to the procedure in effect plus one calendar yea fter for M2. ar Deleted: data eliability Coordinator shall maintain evidence, for the approved duration because in effect plus one calendar year thereafter for M3. of Deleted: data 1.4.
+Additi onal Compliance Information compli annual schedu Reliability Coordinator and Balancing Authority shall demonstrate ance through self-certification submitted to its Compliance Monitor ly and reporting by exception.
+The Compliance Monitor may also use led on-site reviews every three years, and investigations upon complain performance. ıt, to availat Reliability Coordinator and Balancing Authority shall have the following ole for its Compliance Monitor to inspect during a scheduled, on-site rev in 5 days of a request as part of an investigation upon complaint: 1.4.1 Operations logs, voice recordings or transcripts of voice recordings or other documentation providing the evidence of its compliance to all the requirements for all Interconnection-wide TLR procedures that it has implemented during the review period.
+9 1.4.2 TLR reports.
+2. Viol ation S everity Levels 2.1. .
+There shall be a lower violation severity level if any of the followir ions exist: ng 2.1.1 For each TLR in the Eastern Interconnection, the Reliability Coordinat violates one (1) requirement of the applicable Interconnection-wide procedure (R1) or Deleted: : Deleted: Page 2 of 11¶ Proposed Effective Date: Effective Upon BOT adoption.
+Draft , 2: June 22 , 2007 Page 3 of_43,

+- 2.1.2 The Reliability Coordinators or Balancing Authorities did not comply with applicable Interchange scheduling standards during the implementation of the relief procedures, up to the point emergency action is necessary (R5). - 2.1.3 When requested to curtail an Interchange Transaction that crosses an Interconnection boundary utilizing an Interconnection-wide procedure, the responding Reliability Coordinator did not comply with the provisions of the Interconnection-wide procedure as requested by the initiating Reliability Coordinator (R4). - 2.2.
+Moderate.
+There shall be a moderate violation severity level if any of the following conditions exist: - 2.2.1 For each TLR in the Eastern Interconnection, the Reliability Coordinator violated two (2) to three (3) requirements of the applicable Interconnection-wide procedure (R1). - 2.3.
+High.
+There shall be a high violation severity level if any of the following conditions exist: - 2.3.1 For each TLR in the Eastern Interconnection, the applicable Reliability Coordinator violated four (4) to five (5) requirements of the applicable Interconnection-wide procedure (R1).

-2.1.
-Lower.
-There shall be a lower violation severity level if any of the following conditions exist:
+2.4.
+Severe.
+There shall be a severe violation severity level if any of the following conditions exist: